wgross/Elementary.Compare/README.md

 # Elementary.Compare

-Elementary compare applies the graph traversal agorithms from Elementary.Hierarchy to flatten and compare a deep .Net object tree using refelection.
+Elementary compare applies the graph traversal agorithms from Elementary.Hierarchy to flatten and compare a deep .Net object tree using reflection.

 ## Installation